djo/delayed-bandit/README.md

 ![Build](https://github.com/djo/delayed-bandit/workflows/Python%20application/badge.svg)

+The framework for numerical experiments to simulate the multi-armed bandit in the stochastic stationary environment with delays.

+## Beta Upper Confidence Bound Policy for the Design of Clinical Trials, 2023

+Evaluation of the adapted to delays policies using the publicly available dataset The International Stroke Trial.
+See [this notebook](Beta-Upper-Confidence-Bound-Policy-for-the-Design-of-Clinical-Trials.ipynb) for the analysis and simulation.

+## Bernoulli multi-armed bandit problem under delayed feedback, 2021

 Provides the framework for numerical experiments to simulate the multi-armed bandit problem in the stochastic stationary environment with delays.
 Part of the paper [Bernoulli multi-armed bandit problem under delayed feedback](https://djo.github.io/assets/bernoulli-multi-armed-bandit-problem-under-delayed-feedback.pdf)
 ([Journal](https://bphm.knu.ua/index.php/bphm/article/view/214)).